-Honouring the world of J.R.R Tolkien, our Middle Earth Collection draws inspiration from The Lord of the Rings and The Hobbit.
+Honouring the mythology that has enthralled generations of children and adults, our Middle Earth Collection draws inspiration from The Lord of the Rings and The Hobbit.
 With exclusive rights from Middle-earth Enterprises, we have created a series of gorgeous designs steeped in a mythology that has enthralled generations of children and adults.

-With intricate woven designs taking influence from the works of Tolkien, our Middle Earth baby slings feature a number of quotes in English, Sindarin and Runes designed to delight parents who LOVE The Lord of the Rings.
+With intricate woven designs taking influence from the legendary books, our Middle Earth baby slings feature a number of quotes in English, Sindarin and Runes designed to delight parents who LOVE The Lord of the Rings.